networknt/light-doc/content/en/tool/kubernetes.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This is the tutorial that document the process to install Kubernetes 1.9.3 on four Ubuntu Linux VMs.
+This is the tutorial that documents the process to install Kubernetes 1.9.3 on four Ubuntu Linux VMs.

 ### Install Master

-A new VM is just created and it is called sandbox with 2 CPUs, 4GB memory and 30GB hard drive.
+A new VM will be created, called sandbox, with 2 CPUs, 4GB memory and 30GB hard drive.
-This server is installed Ubuntu 16.04 LTS server.
-This server will be acted as a master only and no pods will be deployed on this VM.
+This server is installed in the Ubuntu 16.04 LTS server.
+This server will act as a master only and no pods will be deployed on this VM.

 The first step will install docker and you can refer to